At a Glance

 - How does the student plan to fit in all of the requirements for the program?

-- Does the applicant have (or explain plans to acquire) the required language, technical and cultural skills necessary to successfully complete of the project?
+- Does the applicant have the required language, technical and cultural skills necessary to successfully complete of the project?

 If selected for participation, all awardees must:

-- Attend selected classes in FMME 433 Global Health Elective Course (during spring semester)
+- Attend FMME 433 Global Health Elective Course during spring semester (no academic credit or grade will be issued)

 - Complete an online survey before and after the trip

-- Attend Women’s Health Education Consultant (WHEC) training in March
+- Attend Women’s Health Education Consultant (WHEC) pap smear education and training in March

 - Submit a final report to CGI after the experience